Epicodus-Curriculum/intro-full-stack/0_4_the_terminal_and_the_command_line.md

 ## 	Wrap-up

 Excellent!
-You should now have a beginner’s understanding of command prompts.
+You should now have a beginner's understanding of command prompts.
 There are many other command prompts but the ones we just practiced are the most relevant to you at this time.

 More experienced developers may rely solely on interacting with the terminal and using command prompts to navigate their computer.
 As a beginner though, that is not an expectation you should place on yourself.
 It is completely fine to use the mouse and click to navigate and perform actions using the user interface (what you see on the screen).
 You’ll get more practice interacting with the terminal and using command prompts over time.